Nice3point/RevitToolkit/Readme.md

 ## Installation

-You can install Extensions as a [nuget package](https://www.nuget.org/packages/Nice3point.Revit.Toolkit).
+You can install Toolkit as a [nuget package](https://www.nuget.org/packages/Nice3point.Revit.Toolkit).

 Packages are compiled for a specific version of Revit, to support different versions of libraries in one project, use RevitVersion property.